Constituencies and Legislation: The Fight Over the Mcfadden Act of 1927

 43 Pages Posted: 6 Aug 2011 Last revised: 11 Aug 2011

 Date Written: August 2011

-The McFadden Act of 1927 was one of the most hotly contested pieces of legislation in U.S. banking history, and its influence was still felt over half a century later.
-The act was intended to force states to accord the same branching rights to national banks as they accorded to state banks.
-By uniting the interests of large state and national banks, it also had the potential to expand the number of states that allowed branching.
-Congressional votes for the act therefore could reflect the strength of various interests in the district for expanded banking competition.
-Unlike previous work, we find strong evidence of elite influence.
-We find congressmen in districts in which landholdings were concentrated (suggesting a landed elite), and where the cost of bank credit was high and its availability limited (suggesting limited banking competition and high potential rents), were significantly more likely to oppose the act.
-The evidence suggests that while the law and the overall regulatory structure can shape the financial system far into the future, they themselves are likely to be shaped by well organized elites, even in countries with benign political institutions.
+The McFadden Act of 1927 was one of the most hotly contested pieces of legislation in U.S. banking history, and its influence was felt over half a century later.
+This paper studies the Congressional voting behavior surrounding the Act’s passage.
+We find congressmen in districts in which landholdings were concentrated, and credit costlier were significantly more likely to oppose the act.
+The evidence suggests that while the law and the overall regulatory structure can shape the financial system far into the future, they themselves are likely to be shaped by elites, even in countries with benign political institutions.

 Suggested Citation: Suggested Citation